trdtt/yt-subtitle-frontend/README.md

 ## Getting Started
 ### Requirements
-In order to run this application, you will need to have the following installed on your machine:
+In order to run this application locally, you will need to have the following installed on your machine:

 - [Docker Compose](https://docs.docker.com/compose/)